 This article was originally published July 21, 2006.
 It has been updated.

 Longtime Fool contributor Rick Munarriz believes in taking chances to earn superior returns.
-He does own shares in Cheesecake Factory.
-Baidu and Secure Computing are Motley Fool Rule Breakers recommendations. eBay is a Stock Advisor pick.
+Palm, Amazon.com, and Time Warner are Stock Advisor recommendations.
+Steiner Leisure and Akamai are Rule Breakers picks.
 The Fool has a disclosure policy.